How It Works

 - Chronic pelvic pain has been reported

 - The device can “migrate” outside the fallopian tubes, potentially requiring surgery to correct

-In February 2016, the Food and Drug Administration announced it will conduct new clinical trials to assess the risks of Essure.
+In April 2015, the Food and Drug Administration announced it was investigating the safety of Essure.
 Bayer currently faces several lawsuits from women who claim they were seriously harmed by Essure.
 The lawsuits allege that the company did not adequately warn women and their doctors about the potential dangers.
-The FDA has required the manufacturer to include a Black Box warning label and a patient decision checklist to inform women of the benefits and risks of using Essure.

 News alerts & updates from BirthControlNews.org